 There are plenty of trusted suppliers of pure henna powder and other 100% botanical products which should be.
-Tricia Cartmell who runs Suvarna in the UK, for instance, is perhaps the best niche stockist of brands such as It’s Pure and others; and there are popular products such as those by Light Mountain in the US.
+Suvarna in the UK, for instance, is perhaps the best niche stockist of brands such as the Cosmos-certified It’s Pure Organics and others (use code ALLERGY15 for 15% off across all Suvarna products).
+And there are popular products such as those by Light Mountain in the US.

 Although henna ingredients are sometimes used in formulated cosmetics — such as those in Surya Brasil’s Henna Cream — I’d always assumed that any henna-based hair dye would be PPD free, as I was certain the permanent oxidative hair dye manufacturers restricted themselves to only artificial coloring agents within their formulations.

 How wrong I was.
 The recall of this Indian henna-based product by Henna Vital (pictured left) this week in Europe both caught my eye and killed my assumption stone dead.